Stock futures rise to start the week, despite growing coronavirus cases

 CLICK HERE TO READ MORE ON FOX BUSINESS

-A barrel of U.S. crude oil for delivery in July gave up 5 cents to $39.70 per barrel in electronic trading on the New York Mercantile Exchange.
+A barrel of U.S. crude oil for delivery in July turned around and is little changed at $39.75 per barrel in electronic trading on the New York Mercantile Exchange.
 It rose 2.3 percent to settle at $39.75 on Friday.

-Brent crude, the international standard, lost 8 cents to $42.11 per barrel.
+Brent crude, the international standard, added 11 cents to $42.29 per barrel.
 It gained 1.6 percent to settle at $42.19 per barrel and the week's end.

 The Associated Press contributed to this article.